mugetsu7/cs3535/InquiryReport/IR3.md

 This resource answers question 1: What are the visions and regulations for the game?

 ### 2. Mini-abstract and relevance of [Make Button] and [Space Bar Button]
 Button function is self-explanatory.
-However, we want something to happen as a function to run when the button is click so we need a button categorized as onclick Event button which is different from the normal button that shall calls a function in javascript code section to do the work of categozing the detected transition is true or false.
+However, we want something to happen as a function to run when the button is click so we need a button categorized as onclick Event button which is different from the normal button.
+The button shall calls a function in javascript code section as it is clicked to do the work of categozing the detected transition is true or false.
 ```python
 <button onclick="myFunction()">Click me</button>
 ```